MFr0zen/DevOps_demo/README.md

-# 🚀 Fully Automated Zero‑Downtime Deployment on AWS (Terraform + GitHub Actions)
+# 🚀 Fully Automated Deployment on AWS (Terraform + GitHub Actions)

-This repository demonstrates a **production‑style, fully automated deployment pipeline** that takes your application from **code push → tested → built → versioned → deployed** on AWS with **zero downtime**.
+This repository demonstrates a **production‑style, fully automated deployment pipeline** that takes your application from **code push → tested → built → versioned → deployed** on AWS.

 Everything is automated.
 No manual SSH.
 No manual deploys.
 No clicking in the AWS Console.